 Many floral fragrance notes used in perfumes are familiar, think rose, jasmine or orange blossom.
 However, an extremely popular floral is also relatively unknown: ylang-ylang.
-What is the ylang-ylang scent like, and why is it in so many perfumes?
+What does ylang-ylang smell like, and why is it in so many perfumes?

 What is Ylang-Ylang?